element-plus/element-plus/docs/en-US/component/select-icon.md

 ## Basic usage

 Click to select the icon, and click again to cancel the selection.
-It is necessary to adjust the `pagination` initialization attribute based on the number of components to display the best performance of the components `pagination` attribute is the same as[pagination](./pagination.md#attributes)
+It is necessary to adjust the `pagination` initialization attribute based on the number of components to display the best performance of the components `pagination` attribute is the same as [pagination](./pagination.md#attributes)

 :::demo

 select-icon/basic